SUAMI Offers Students, Mentors Connections

 Ryan Moruzzi Jr., assistant professor at the California State University, East Bay, served as one of several summer mentors and project leaders for SUAMI.
 He spent eight weeks helping students work on problems analyzing the zero-forcing numbers of different families of graphs.

 "The students took ownership of their work and looked into a lot of options," Moruzzi said.

 Zero forcing is an iterative coloring process on a graph.
-Suppose a subset B of the vertices of a graph G are colored blue, and all vertices not in B are colored red.
-The researcher can proceed with the following color change rule: a blue vertex v will force an orange adjoining u blue if u is the only orange neighbor of v.
-After carrying out this iterative color change process, either all the vertices in the vertex set of G will be colored blue, or there will be at least two orange vertices stopping the researcher from coloring the entire graph.
+Suppose a subset B of the vertices of a graph G are colored blue, and all vertices not in B are colored white.
+The researcher can proceed with the following color change rule: a blue vertex v will force a white adjoining u blue if u is the only white neighbor of u.
+After carrying out this iterative color change process, either all the vertices in the vertex set of G will be colored blue, or there will be at least two white vertices stopping the researcher from coloring the entire graph.